 - Martinez, Monica Muñoz.
 Recuperating Histories of Violence in the Americas: Vernacular History-Making on the US–Mexico Border American Quarterly.
 2014; 66 (3) : 661-689 . full text

-Monica Muñoz Martinez received her PhD in American Studies from Yale University.
+Monica Muñoz Martinez, Carnegie Fellow 2017-2019, received her PhD in American Studies from Yale University.
 At Brown University she offers courses in Latinx studies, immigration, histories of violence, histories of policing, and public memory in US History.
 Her research has been funded by the Mellon Foundation, the Woodrow Wilson Foundation, the Recovering the U.S. Hispanic Literary Heritage Project, the Brown University Office of Vice President of Research, and the Texas State Historical Association.
 Her first manuscript, The Injustice Never Leaves You: Anti-Mexican Violence in the Texas Borderlands, is under contract with Harvard University Press.
-She is a faculty fellow at the John Nicholas Brown Center for Public Humanities and the Center for First Generation and Low Income Students.
+She is a faculty fellow at the John Nicholas Brown Center for Public Humanities and the Center for the Study of Race and Ethnicity in America.

 Martinez is the primary investigator for Mapping Violence, a digital project that documents histories of racial violence in Texas.
 She is a founding member of the non-profit organization Refusing to Forget that calls for a public reckoning with racial violence in Texas.
 The team developed an award-winning exhibit for the Bullock Texas State History Museum that marked the first time a cultural institution acknowledged state responsibility for a period of racial terror in the twentieth century.
 She also helped secure four state historical markers along the US-Mexico border.